quozd/awesome-dotnet/README.md

 * [Microsoft.Extensions.DependencyInjection](https://github.com/aspnet/DependencyInjection) - The default IoC container for ASP.NET Core applications.
 * [Scrutor](https://github.com/khellang/Scrutor) - Assembly scanning extensions for Microsoft.Extensions.DependencyInjection.

+## JavaScript Engines

+* [Edge.js](https://github.com/tjanczuk/edge) - Run .NET and Node.js code in-process on Windows, MacOS, and Linux
+* [Jint](https://github.com/sebastienros/jint) - JavaScript interpreter for .NET which provides full ECMA 5.1 compliance and can run on any .NET platform.
+* [Jurassic](https://github.com/paulbartrum/jurassic) - A implementation of the ECMAScript language and runtime.
+It aims to provide the best performing and most standards-compliant implementation of JavaScript for .NET.

 ## Logging

 * [Essential Diagnostics](http://essentialdiagnostics.codeplex.com/) - Extends the inbuilt features of System.Diagnostics namespace to provide flexible logging